Bookworms, there’s no better way to fly the rainbow flag than with a bookshelf full of queer stories and compelling gay novels...

 9. The Guncle by Steven Rowley

 If you’re after a lighthearted read filled with laugh-out-loud moments – here’s your book.
-Patrick, or Gay Uncle Patrick (GUP, for short), finds himself suddenly taking on the role of primary guardians for his niece and nephew.
+Patrick, or Gay Uncle Patrick (GUP, for short), finds himself suddenly taking on the role of primary guardian for his niece and nephew.
 Despite having a set of “Guncle Rules” ready to go, Patrick has no idea what to expect; cue the hilarious moments as GUP gets to grips with parenting on the job!

 10. After Francesco by Brian Malloy